andres20980/kasten-docs/docs/operating.md

 jobs in the system.
 The following sections cover these topics in depth.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_operating_reporting.md
+## Reporting
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+Enabling Veeam Kasten Reports
+Viewing Generated Reports
+Viewing Reports With The Dashboard
+Viewing Reports With kubectl
+- Enabling Veeam Kasten Reports
+- Viewing Generated Reports
+Viewing Reports With The Dashboard
+Viewing Reports With kubectl
+- Viewing Reports With The Dashboard
+- Viewing Reports With kubectl
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Operating Veeam Kasten
+- Reporting
+Veeam Kasten Reporting provides regular insights into key performance and operational states of the system.
+When reporting is enabled, Veeam Kasten periodically collects information from the system and compiles it into a report.
+Generated reports include information such as license status, actions run, configured policies and profiles, compliance information, and service information.
+### Enabling Veeam Kasten Reports
+Under Usage and Reports menu in the navigation sidebar, select Reports and then select Enable Reports.
+When enabled, a policy is created to manage the generation of reports.
+Reports are generated according to the policy and then stored in the cluster.
+The policy is also be visible on the policies page.
+### Viewing Generated Reports
+A generated report contains information about the state of the system at the time the report was generated as well as select metrics collected from the Veeam Kasten Prometheus service.
+Note
+If some of the information is unavailable at the time the report is generated, it is omitted from the report.
+For example, if the Veeam Kasten Prometheus service is disabled or otherwise unavailable, metrics are omitted from the report.
+### Viewing Reports With The Dashboard
+Recent reports can be viewed on the Usage & Reports page.
+The full details of a given report can be viewed by clicking on a report in the list.
+### Viewing Reports With kubectl
+Reports can be listed and viewed using kubectl.
+Tip
+By default, kubectl get doesn't sort results, they're displayed in the same order they're received from the API server.
+This means reports may not be listed in the order they were generated.
+The --sort-by=.spec.reportTimestamp option can be added to ensure the most recent reports are listed last.
+An individual report can also be shown using the -o yaml option for kubectl get:
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_security_requirements.md
 ## Security Requirements
 - Veeam Kasten Disaster Recovery